-- Annual compliance reviews shall be performed that include the collection of data relating to compliance with administrative rules and contractual agreements. - Statistical reports shall be submitted on a semi-annual basis from all funded vendors, including various demographic information and income and expense reports including match dollars. - All vendors funded for rapid re-housing, transitional, permanent or coordinated entry housing, or outreach/supportive services will be required to maintain timely and accurate data entry in the New Hampshire Homeless Management Information System, unless they are required by law to use an alternate means of data collection.
-The NH Homeless Management Information System will be the primary reporting tool for outcomes and activities of shelter and housing programs funded through this contract.
+- Annual reviews relating to compliance with administrative rules and contractual agreements. - Semi-annual statistical reports, including various demographic information and income and expense reports, to include match dollars. - All vendors funded through these contracts will report through the timely and accurate entry of data into the New Hampshire Homeless Management Information System.
+This will be the primary reporting tool for outcomes and activities of shelter and housing programs.